Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 **Step 2**: Structure the sensitive data such that the first row includes the names of the fields used for EDM-based classification, e.g. "SSN", "birthdate", "firstname", "lastname".
 The column headers cannot include spaces or underscores.

 **Step 3**: Pay attention to the data format.
-If fields contain commas, then use a tab-separated or pipe-separated format.
+If field values contain commas, then use a tab-separated or a pipe-separated format.

 #### Create sample file (New Experience)
 Reference
 - [Create EDM SIT sample file for the new experience](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-create-edm-sit-unified-ux-sample-file?view=o365-worldwide)

-In this step you create a sample file to create the schema.
+In this step you create a sample file that will generate the schema.
 The sample file must be formatted identically to your source sensitive information table file and should contain synthetic values that are representative of your actual data.

 Here are some guidelines for creating the sample file:
 - Use about 10-20 rows of data to ensure the system has enough samples to work with